SNAP Benefits in Maryland: How to Apply and Qualify

 EBT Deposit Schedule in Maryland

 In Maryland, SNAP benefits are deposited between the 4th and 23rd of each month.
-Your specific date depends on the first three letters of your last name, helping you plan your monthly grocery shopping.
+Your specific payment date is determined by the first three letters of your last name, according to the state's official benefits schedule.

-You can find your exact payment date in our Maryland deposit schedule.
+You can find your exact payment date in our Maryland deposit schedule guide.

 How to Check Your EBT Card Balance